 For Sale: $75

-Circa 1936-1942: The spruce glaze was one of the original four glazes developed for the Harlequin pottery line, the others being maroon, Harlequin blue (mauve) and harlequin yellow.
-Discontinued between 1940-1942, collectors will cherish finding such excellent early examples of the harlequin pottery in the original four glazes.
+Circa 1936-1941: The spruce glaze was one of the original four glazes developed for the Harlequin pottery line, the others being maroon, Harlequin blue (mauve) and harlequin yellow.
+Discontinued by the end of 1941, collectors will cherish finding such excellent early examples of the harlequin pottery from the original glaze assortment.

 For Sale: $85